GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-mangroves/_description.md

 **Stage 1: Determine the maximum spatial extent of mangroves**

-1. Establish the potential mangrove area from 1987 to 2019 by combining mangrove maps from multiple time periods (1996, 2007-2010, and 2015/16) generated through the Japanese Aerospace Exploration Agency (JAXA) Global Mangrove Watch (GMW).
+1. Establish the potential mangrove area by combining mangrove maps from multiple time periods (1996, 2007-2010, and 2015/16) generated through the Japanese Aerospace Exploration Agency (JAXA) Global Mangrove Watch (GMW).
 2. Refine this combined map using State and Territory mangrove mapping products.

 **Stage 2: Calibrate thresholding values for mangrove canopy cover classes**